Kabir08/SWEBench-verified-mini/README.md

 1. The marginal distribution of important scores (performance, test pass rates, difficulty) are similar to the full dataset.
 2. The overall storage sizes of the dataset is minimized.
 SWEBench-verified requires 130GB or 260GB of storage (depending on whether you want to create both arm64 and x86_64 versions of the dataset).
 TODO double check this.
 This is because you need to create 40 different environments.
 We want to find a subset of dataset that is a good proxy while using as few environments as possible.

+We first run k-means clustering on all datapoints.
+We then use Linear Programming to select the 50 datapoints such that the storage size is minimized while keeping the distribution of scores (performance, test pass rates, difficulty) similar to the full dataset my making sure that the clusters are adequately represented.

 ## How to run the code

-If you want to run the code, you can either run the file run_all.py or run the individual files.
-In all cases, you have to add the .eval files of previous runs on the full SWEBench-verified dataset to the /logs folder.
+If you want to run the code, you can either run the file `run_all.py` or run the individual files.
+We provide the `.eval` files of 7 runs on the full SWEBench-verified dataset to the `logs` folder.
+If you want to run this for your own evals, you can add your own `.eval` files to the `logs` folder.
+We have not tried very hard to elicit maximal performance from the models.
+We have instead focused on comparability.

-If you want to run the individual files, you have to start with get_docker_image_sizes.py and extract_data_from_logs.py.
+If you want to run the individual files, you have to start with `get_docker_image_sizes.py` and `extract_data_from_logs.py`.
 These are data wrangling scripts.

-Then you can run add_metadata_to_data.py and generate_subsets.py.
+Then you can run `add_metadata_to_data.py` and `generate_subsets.py`.

-If you want to compare the generated subsets, you can run compare_subsets.py.
+If you want to compare the generated subsets, you can run `compare_subsets.py`.

-Finally, you can run make_new_huggingface_dataset.py to create the new dataset.
+Finally, you can run `make_new_huggingface_dataset.py` to create the new dataset.

 ## Notes on running SWEBench